 - Where we have your consent.
 You can withdraw your consent at any time

-- For academic purposes, the University Charter and Statutes gives us legal authority to process your data where this is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the University and EBS as Data Controllers;
+- For academic purposes, the University Charter and Statutes gives us legal authority to process your data where this is necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the University as the Data Controller

 If you apply to us through the Universities and Colleges Admissions Service (UCAS), a partner institution, like one of our international learning partners or one of our agents, we will receive the information that you have provided to these bodies.